kanushree2311/Text-to-Speech-Talker/README.md

 # FULL STACK DEVELOPMENT WITH PYTHON- TECHWAVE
-Hi I made this project Text-To-Speech Talker during the 7 Days Free Bootcamp, conducted by <b> TechWave </b>.
+Hi I made this project during Full Stack development with Python Training program, conducted by <b> TechWave </b>.
 ## About the project
 This program demonstrates the use of the pyttsx3 third-party module.
 Any message you enter will be spoken out loud by your operating system's text-to-speech capabilities.
 The program can also read aloud the text file given the file path.
 It even askes before hand which voice the user wants whether of a Female or a Male.
 The program continues